Small Business Planning

 How do you develop and communicate a vision?

-Before you think about how to communicate your vision to your team, you need to develop a vision, to begin with.
+Before you think about how to communicate your vision to your team, you need to develop a vision first.
 Think about what purpose your company serves in the marketplace.
 Who are you helping?
 What are your values?
 What impact do you want to make on your industry or the world?
 What goals do you have for the next few years and beyond?

-Your vision should be aspirational, a dream for the future that every employee can help contribute to.
+Your vision should be aspirational —a dream for the future that every employee can help realize.
 It should inspire you and your team to shoot for the stars.

 Next, go out of your way to communicate how your company’s position fits into the vision.
 It’s hard for entry-level employees to feel like they’re making a difference.
 You should demonstrate the company’s workflow, showing where every part of the process leads.

 The next step is always to be transparent.
-Your team needs to trust you and understand where your decisions are coming from.
+Your team needs to trust you and understand the basis for your decisions.
 Then, explain how significant changes fit into the vision; getting them on board will be easier.

 Finally, demonstrate the vision with your leadership.
 If you have a pessimistic attitude, it will rub off on your team.
 Instead, you need to model the kind of aspirational thinking that you want to see in your employees.

 If you need help learning how to communicate your vision to your team, a professional business coach can help.
-Please complete my contact form for a complimentary coaching session to get employees to buy into your vision.
+Please complete my contact form to schedule a complimentary coaching session to help employees buy into your vision.

 Coach Dave